jadentripp/servicetitan-mcp/README.md

 - Use `environment="integration"` for the integration API

 Working directory and absolute paths:
-- Use absolute paths in `claude_desktop_config.json` (working directory can be undefined for GUI apps)
+- Use absolute paths in your client config (working directory can be undefined for GUI apps)
 - Ensure the server directory and script paths are correct and readable

 If tools don’t appear in your client: